KishanPeesapati/Flywireclassifier/README.md

 # Credit Card Intent Classification Service

-A containerized microservice that classifies credit card-related customer queries into intent categories using machine learning.
+A containerized microservice that classifies credit card-related customer queries into intent categories.
 Built with FastAPI and sentence transformers for fast, accurate intent detection to help customer support teams triage queries efficiently.

 ## Table of Contents